laserlemon/figaro/README.md

 Heroku's beautifully simple application configuration was the [inspiration](http://laserlemon.com/blog/2011/03/08/heroku-friendly-application-configuration/) for Figaro.

-To configure your application `ENV` on Heroku, you can do the following from the command line using the `heroku` gem and your production configuration information.
+Typically, to configure your application `ENV` on Heroku, you would do the following from the command line using the `heroku` gem:

 ```bash
 heroku config:add PUSHER_APP_ID=8926